Poppy Arford

 Poppy Arford is an American politician who has served as a member of the Maine House of Representatives since December 2020.

 Electoral history

 Arford was first elected to the 49th district in 2020.
 She was redistricted to the 101st district in the 2022 Maine House of Representatives election.

 Biography

 Arford earned a Bachelor of Arts in social work from the University of Southern Maine in 1981.

+In 2023 she was named Legislator of the Year by the Brunswick-based Independence Association.